When the pandemic hit, ecommerce blew up.

 The problem for ecommerce store owners is that malware, whether on your system or that of your customers or admins, can steal sensitive data.
 That includes the names and address details of your customers, as well as their payment information.
 If any of that’s compromised, it won’t just be profits or data you’ll be losing, it’ll be your credibility.

 What’s more, malware attacks pave the way for an emerging form of ecommerce deception called silent fraud.
 After using malware to illegally access a number of accounts, fraudsters, instead of snatching thousands, hundreds, tens, or even ones, swipe a few cents alone.
 Done at scale and with regularity, these thefts can total huge amounts of stolen funds.
 Not so silent after all!

 Ways to Protect Your Customers

-Knowing what the main types of ecommerce fraud in 2022 are is one thing.
+Knowing what the main types of ecommerce fraud are is one thing.
 But being able to effectively insulate you and your customers from fraud’s ill effects is quite another.

 Below, we’ve rounded up our top tips for helping you, your customer base, and your business remain beyond the covetous clutches of fraudsters.